Green Alphabet Writing Prize

 Worldwide copyright of each entry remains with the author, but the FlipSide Festival will have the unrestricted right to publish the winning entries, (including second place) and credit the author in any relevant promotional material.

 The judges' decision is final and no individual correspondence can be entered into.

 Judges are unable to comment on individual entries.

 Under 16s: First Prize £200, Second Prize Waterstones Voucher

 16+: First Prize £500, Second Prize Waterstones Voucher

-The prize money will be presented to the winners during the FlipSide Festival at Snape Maltings on 8th October 2017.
+The prize money will be presented to the winners by Jackie Kay during her event at the FlipSide Festival at Snape Maltings on 7th October 2017.
 All shortlisted entries will be notified two weeks before the presentation with full details of the ceremony.